MorenoLaQuatra/mlq.github.io/_talks/phd_presentation_2020.md

 location: "Turin, Italy (Virtual)"
 ---

-I presented using a illustrative video some of the research trends investigated during my PhD studies.
+Using a video presentation I show some of the research trends investigated during my PhD studies.

 <hr>
 ---